davidwdraper/EFFV2/SOPShort.md

 - We’re building the new backend **a bit at a time**, starting with plumbing.
 - There is **no logging backend, audit, JWT, or user-auth** yet; auth password is **mock hashed**.
 - The last backend bogged down in refactors/regressions.
 Now: **write a few files, then test.** Baby steps.

+Addendum:

+- Never add logic for backwards compatability!
+We're greenfield.
+We do it right everytime.
+It that requires a break, we break, then we fix.
+One code base, no convienience conditionals.